mxcop/mxcop/content/articles/fundamental-rc.md

 > Does that not sound familiar?

 The <span class="highlight">distance</span> is the **inverse** of the angular observation!

+{{ video_loop(file = "/anim/articles/fundamental-rc/penumbra-anim.mp4", alt = "Figure C: Moving the line occluder around.", width = "540px") }}

+*Figure C*, shows that regardless of the distance between the light and the occluder, the penumbra still <span class="highlight">grows with distance</span>.
+However, the sharpness of the penumbra changes, RC is notoriously bad at representing *very* sharp shadows.

+I want *Figure C* to <span class="highlight">clearify</span> that we're interested in the nearest or furthest object, **not light source**.
+*At the end of the day, a wall is just a light source that emits no light, and a light source is just a wall that emits light.*

 ### Penumbra Condition / Theorem